qingning-shen/DDA3020--ML-project/README.md

 # DDA3020--ML-project
-These are the programming part from DDA3020 course assignments
+These are the programming part from DDA3020 course assignments in the 23 fall semester.